 The Republic of Finland recognised the Republic of Estonia in 1920 and diplomatic relations were restored on 29 August 1991.
 The first Ambassador of Estonia to Finland after independence was regained was Lennart Meri.

-The present Ambassador of the Republic of Estonia to Finland is Margus Laidre, who presented his credentials to President of Finland Sauli Niinistö on 2 September 2014.
-The Embassy of the Republic of Finland in Tallinn has been managed by Ambassador Kirsti Johanna Narinen since 18 September 2014.
+The present Ambassador of the Republic of Estonia to Finland is Harri Tiido, who presented his credentials to President of Finland Sauli Niinistö on 6 September 2018.
+The Embassy of the Republic of Finland in Tallinn has been managed by Ambassador Timo Kantola since 4 September 2018.

 Eight honorary consuls of Estonia operate in Finland: in Oulu, Turku, Kotka, Mariehamn, Vaasa, Kuopio, Rovaniemi and Tampere.